 - Surefire M600 Series Light

 - Replacement charging handle or latch (see note below)

 - Surefire Remote Dual Switch

-Note the interesting green and brown paint job and the tally clicker – used as a pace counter – on the right side of the magwell.
+Note the tally clicker – used as a pace counter – on the right side of the magwell.
 The tally clicker – often seen at nightclub doors – is used here as a micro-navigation device, widely adopted in the British Army for jungle ops.

 Also note the black Magpul CTR stock.
 It’s normal to see the FDE CTR on the L119A2, as that’s what it’s issued with.